RFCarreira33/dotfiles/README.md

 ![Arch](/resources/main.png)

+Recently moved from i3 to Gnome because I wanted a more polished desktop experience. i3 is really good for productivity but feels too tryhardy for general desktop use, would probably go back to it if I get a dedicated work/productivity machine.

 ## Details

 This information would take up a lot a of space so expand what you are insterested in.